Rockman-Blue/SANS-SEC504-CTF/9-stor.issplaylist.com/stor.issplaylist.com-Writeup.md

 When I saw share in the challenge question, I thought of Windows and SMB.
 Two popular SMB tools are Rpcclient and Smbclient.
 Rpcclient is used for target configuration details, while Smbclient is used for file share access.
 In this case, Smbclient is the appropriate tool.
 With Smbclient, I need a username and password.
 I tried to look at ClippedBin to find usernames, but that didn’t work.

 Instead, I tried to re-use already compromised credentials from previous challenges to try to access the SMB server.
-Some credentials I tested are:
+Some credentials I tested are for these users:
-* tomcat/tacmot
+* tomcat
-* pemma/spacestation
+* pemma
-* epreston/spacestation
+* epreston
-* cghislaine/spacestation
+* cghislaine
-* jorestes/Carolina1
+* jorestes

 After some testing, I was able to login as the jorestes user.
-In the command above, IP is the domain, and jorestes is the user.
+In the command above, IP is the below, and jorestes is the user.
 The quotes around domain\user are needed since \ is interpreted as a shell escape character without it.
 The “-m SMB2” argument is needed to access modern windows systems.

 ![Target Enumeration-1](https://github.com/user-attachments/assets/8336b3d9-27a7-4a3a-afcf-c7eec3fa69f1)